What to Expect at Holy Wisdom Orthodox Church

 We

-couple of dozen people in Church.
-Our church building is very humble, but
+are a mission parish.
+Our church building is very humble, but filled with

-filled with peace and love.
-The beauty of Orthodox worship must be
+peace and love.
+The beauty of Orthodox worship must be experienced to be

-can participate personally, either by singing along or just by
+worshippers participate personally, either by singing along or in

 prayerful attention.
 Worshippers are surrounded by icons (pictures of

-Christ and the saints), which remind us that we are participating
+Christ and of His saints), which remind us that we are participating

 |